HOW TO VOTE: Georgia Primary Runoffs

 To vote by absentee ballot, you must request an absentee ballot.
 Any registered voter who is eligible to vote in an election may request an absentee ballot.
 The voter is not required to provide a reason, but there are certain reasons that can be indicated on the application.

-The deadline for absentee ballot applications is May 8, 2026.
+The deadline for absentee ballot applications is June 5, 2026.
 Apply online or call Voter Registrations and Elections at 678.226.7210 to request an application to be mailed or faxed to you.

 Once you have received the Ballot and cast your vote, submit the Ballot via one of these options: